ukkiez/Dustforce-random-map-app/README.md

 > *I have a different issue that's not mentioned here.*

 Please send a message to "Ukkiez" on Discord.
 You can find my exact profile in the Dustforce Discord Server.

+## <a id="leaderboard-submissions-heading"></a> Leaderboard Submissions
+There's currently two [leaderboards](https://www.speedrun.com/dustforce_dx?h=random-map-challenge-classic&x=xd1p77zd-rn1ygm1n.qyz44r21), for the built-in Classic and Blitz Modes.
+Submissions require a VOD, from the time of starting your run to when the score screen comes up.

+Speedrun.com does not support scores, so we have to use time instead.
+Your final score (number of SS completions) are your minutes, and your skips remaining are the seconds (important for ties!).
+For example: if you get a final score of 14, and you have 2 skips remaining, your submission time is `14m 2s`.